A computer crashes with a STOP Error, also called as, Blue Screen of Death and Critical Error while attempting to connect it to a Dial-Up Internet:

 2. Click “Restart now and check for problems” button.

-ChkDsk is an abbreviation of Windows Check Disk toolkit.
-The tool is used for checking and fix problems pertaining to logical file system.
+ChkDsk is an abbreviation of Windows Check Disk Toolkit.
+The tool is used for monitoring and fix problems of logical file system.
 It can be either used in its command-line interface through an elevated Command Prompt, or graphical interface from File Explorer.

 1. Click File Explorer icon on Taskbar.

 2. Right-click the drive containing your OS installation.

 4. Click Tools | Check, and start analyze-repair process.
 A system reboot is a must.